War in the Sahel: Effects

 As a result of the insurgency, the affected countries have been severely destabilized, with the emergence of the coup belt following several coup d'états within the region due to perceived inability to handle the conflict.
 In Mali and Burkina Faso, both countries lost significant control of their territory to the Islamists.
 The conflict has also seen a political shift in the region, with many military juntas, many having recently overthrown US- and Chinese-backed governments, allying themselves with the Russian government and the Wagner Group.

 In particular, Mali has seen significant activity of the Wagner Group as the government moved closer to Turkey and Russia.
 Niger saw its government being overthrown in 2023 due to poor management of the conflict.
 In particular, the M62 Movement, a pro-Russian group, supported the coup.
 Burkina Faso also saw its government being overthrown twice within a year, with coups occurring in January and September, both of which caused by poor management of the conflict against Islamists.
-As a result of Russian expansion, Ukraine had funded opposition groups.
+As a result of Russian expansion, Ukraine began to support militia groups such as the Azawad Liberation Front.

 Although not affected as much, countries nearby like Ghana, Benin, Guinea, Togo and the Ivory Coast have been under constant threat of either full-on insurgency or severe destabilization internally.
 Guinea has already seen a coup d'état while the Gambia has seen turmoil internally.
 Northern Benin has seen an increase in terrorism attributed to Jama'at Nusrat al-Islam wal-Muslimin and the Islamic State, with 28 incidents attributed to the groups between 1 November 2021 and 14 September 2022, including the W National Park massacre.
+Ivory Coast reported that it hosted 90,000 refugees from Burkina Faso and an influx of Malian refugees in 2025.